Year 8 Course Information

 Students will be introduced to different techniques across the junior level that will eventually equip them with the knowledge and skills required at higher levels.
 They will complete a range of tasks aimed at enhancing their skills in team building and working collaboratively with others.
 A range of stimulus will be given to students, allowing them to analyse and reflect on their drama work.
 This allows for personal and community reflective learning.
 The main practical techniques that Year 8 Drama students will be taught are expressive skills, movement, voice, focus and active participation.

 With a focus on 2D artwork, students will use a variety of media, materials and technologies.
-Students will experiment with imaginative and innovative ways of using contemporary and traditional skill, techniques and processes.
+Students will experiment with imaginative and innovative ways of using contemporary and traditional skills, techniques and processes.
 Students will cover the dimensions of creating and making, and exploring and responding.
 Students will learn and explore a range of art forms.
 Areas studied in this unit: Lino Printing; Painting; Drawing and Quilling.

-(Studies in Food, Materials Technology and Textiles)
+(Prescribed Studies in Food, Materials Technology and Textiles)

 Students analyse how characteristics and properties of food determine preparation techniques and presentation when creating solutions for healthy eating.
-They will effectively and safely use a broad range of materials, components, tools, equipment and techniques to produce designed solutions.
+They will effectively and safely use a broad range of materials, components, tools, equipment and techniques to produce design solutions.
 The course follows the independent development of criteria for success to evaluate design ideas, processes and solutions and their sustainability.

 Students apply their newly learned hand and machine sewing skills in a creative manner to produce individualised work.
 The first task is to create a cushion cover design to meet specific design brief requirements, then followed by a polar fleece bear.
 Alongside this, students complete book work to familiarise them with terminology and an understanding in how textiles are used in everyday living situations.